alvinashcraft/speaking/2025/0526_UpdateConference/links.md

-# Links from VSLive!
-Las Vegas 2025
+# Links from Update Conference Krakow 2025

 ## Building a Native Application for Windows